AnushkaSamaranayake/Tumor-segementation-localization-and-reporting/README.md

-# Brain-tumor-detection-and-localization-using-restnext-and-yolo
+# Tumor-segementation-localization-and-reporting

-Project overview: This project aims to detect and localize the brain tumors using novel CNN architectures and object detection methods.
-Final outcome of this project is to build comprehensive model that can detect brain tumors, localize them and give a report to the user about detailing where the exact tumor is located.
+Project overview: This project aims to segement brain tumors using novel CNN architectures.
+Final outcome of this project is to build a comprehensive model that can segment and localize a the tumor from MRI Images and give a report to the user about detailing where the exact tumor is located.